5 Natural Remedies for High Blood Pressure

-- Other helpful method is drinking lemon juice with warm water in the mornings, on an empty stomach.
+- Another helpful method is drinking lemon juice with warm water in the mornings.

 - You should drink at least one liter of this oat water daily.

-Also see: 13 Reasons to Eat Oats Every Morning
+See also: 13 Reasons to Eat Oats Every Morning

 You can also find it in pharmacies and natural-food stores.

-- When it comes to fighting high blood pressure, drinking beet juice on an empty stomach can maximize results.
+- When it comes to fighting high blood pressure, drinking beet juice may help maximize results.

-- All you need to do is boil, blend and drink the beets.
+- All you need to do is boil, blend, and drink the beets.